metaleap/gerbil-lsp/lsp/notes.md

 ## defs-search

 Inputs:
-- a "query" (usually incoming as substring-of or full symbol identifier)
+- a "query" (usually incoming as substring of, or full, symbol identifier)

 Results:
 - a hashtable / alist where:
-  - the _value_ is a flat list (no tree hierarchy) of the (top-level-only) matching defs/decls (result struct type just like above in `defs-in-file`, but with `children` neither populated nor even computed) found in a tracked Gerbil source file existing somewhere in the currently-opened "root folders"
+  - the _value_ is a flat list (no tree hierarchy) of the (top-level-only) matching defs/decls (result struct type **just like above** in `defs-in-file`, but with `children` neither populated nor even computed) found in a tracked Gerbil source file existing _somewhere_ in the currently-opened "root folders"
   - the _key_ is the path of that source file

 ## completions